 Really, at that time, I just went for fun.
 I didn’t go specifically to learn anything—I was 18 years old and needed a little break from my routine, and I thought going to Florida sounded like it would be one big party.

 In Tampa he got his first big grand prix win.
-[Despite a lost stirrup, Best and Gem Twist topped the $30,000 Grand Prix of Tampa in their first win, beating out 70 entries—equaling the biggest grand prix field ever at that time.
+[Despite a lost stirrup, Best and Gem Twist topped the $30,000 Grand Prix of Tampa in their first win, beating out 70 entries—the biggest grand prix field ever at that time.
 They edged out 1984 individual gold medalists Joe Fargis and Touch Of Class.]
-All of the sudden it hit me that this was a really big deal.
-The next week in the Grand Prix of Florida he was first and Greg’s other top horse Santos was second.
-All of the sudden he was an overnight sensation.
+All of a sudden it hit me that this was a really big deal.
+The next week in the Grand Prix of Florida he was first, and Greg’s other top horse Santos was second.
+All of a sudden he was an overnight sensation.

 This spiral with Gem just kept going.
 He kept winning, and later that year we went to the Pan American Games in Indianapolis, where Gem and Greg won team silver.
 That was the first time that I’d seen truly international riders—Wellington wasn’t what it is today—and I was in close quarters with other riders of that caliber and really top grooms.
 Rodney [Jenkins] was on the team there, and Richard Slocum was taking care of his horse [Czar, who earned individual and team silver].